gryphonai/apache-armor/README.md

 - Ansible
 - SSH access to your server (key-based authentication is better)
-- root, or any user with sudo privilege :slightly_smiling_face:
+- root, or any user with sudo privilege 🙂
 - Any major Linux distribution

 ## Usage